French and Saunders: Cast

 In addition to French and Saunders themselves, the sketch series featured several regular and recurring cast members, who were chosen for their "funny bones" and willingness to "be part of the gang".

 Although the amount of music in the show decreased over time, Raw Sex remained regular cast members through series 4.
-Betty Marsden also appeared in series 1 as "Madame," the show's choreographer.
-Singer Kirsty MacColl appeared in one episode of series 2 and five episodes of series 3, sometimes performing jointly with Raw Sex.
+Betty Marsden also appeared in series one as Madame, the show's choreographer.
+Singer Kirsty MacColl appeared in one episode of series two and five episodes of series 3, sometimes performing jointly with Raw Sex.

 For series 5, Mel and Sue served as assistant writers and appeared in four of the seven episodes.
 In series 6, the show returned to the show-within-a-show format of series 1, with Liza Tarbuck appearing in each episode as the fictional show's producer and Lorna Brown as the PA.

 The show also featured dozens of guest stars.
 Notably, Saunders' Absolutely Fabulous co-stars Joanna Lumley, Julia Sawalha, and June Whitfield all guest-starred as themselves, with Whitfield appearing on the show three years before the beginning of Ab Fab.
-The spouses of French and Saunders, Lenny Henry and Adrian Edmondson, both appeared on the show, while the producer, Jon Plowman, made occasional uncredited cameos.
+The spouses of the duo, Lenny Henry and Adrian Edmondson, both appeared on the show respectively, while the producer, Jon Plowman, made occasional uncredited cameos.
 Recurring Ab Fab actors Patrick Barlow, Harriet Thorpe, Helen Lederer, and Kathy Burke also appeared, as did French's The Vicar of Dibley co-star Gary Waldhorn, and Jam & Jerusalem regulars Maggie Steed, Rosie Cavaliero, and Pauline McLynn.